Healthcare Fraud Defense & Anti-Kickback Statute Defense

 Yes.
 Armstrong & Bradylyons PLLC defends individuals in federal healthcare fraud investigations and prosecutions nationwide.
 The firm can practice in every federal district court in the country.

 DOJ’s Health Care Fraud Strike Force operates in the Southern District of Florida, the Eastern District of Michigan, the Southern District of Texas, the Central District of California, the Middle District of Florida, the Eastern District of New York, the Northern District of Illinois, the Northern District of Texas, the Southern District of Louisiana, the District of New Jersey, and the District of Massachusetts.
-Healthcare fraud prosecutions also originate from U.S. Attorney’s Offices in districts beyond the Strike Force footprint.
+Healthcare fraud prosecutions also originate from U.S. Attorney’s Offices in districts beyond the Strike Force footprint, including the Northern District of California, where the Done Global digital health platform prosecution resulted in convictions in November 2025.

 Scott Armstrong and Drew Bradylyons have tried healthcare fraud cases and handled investigations in Strike Force districts and federal courts across the country.
 The firm is based in Washington, D.C. and represents clients in every jurisdiction where DOJ and its Strike Force bring healthcare fraud and Anti-Kickback Statute cases.